-Gina Holmstrom [1984-87]: K-9 handler for the Los Angeles Police Department since 1998.
+surprised at how many others starting out like me had never seriously worked together as part of a team to achieve a common goal.
+To me that was like second nature after being a part of the UCLA team.
+Besides all the great times I had playing softball at UCLA, I didn't Gina Holmstrom [1984-87]: K-9 handler for the Los Angeles Police Department since 1998.
 Has been an LAPD officer since 1990.
 Received the department's highest honor for bravery, "The Medal of Valor" in 2002.
+Julie Hoshizaki [2001-04]: Graduate student at USC working on a masters degree in education.
+Is also a substitute teacher and an assistant coach for the 18 & Under California Cruisers ASA team.

-Karen Hoshizaki [1997-99]: Completed MBA at Pepperdine in August 2004.
-Currently the Funds Department Manager at TIMCOR Exchange Corporation in Culver City, Calif., working in the real estate industry.
+Karen Hoshizaki [1997-99]: Assistant Vice President, Funds Department Manager at TIM-COR Exchange Corporation in Culver City, Calif., working in the real estate industry.

-Christie (Ambrosi) Huston [1996-97, 99]: Resides in Leawood, Kan., with her husband, Drake and children Trace (21⁄2) and Elise, who was born in November 2005.
-Works part-time giving private softball lessons and as a hairstylists while raising her children.
+Christie (Ambrosi) Huston [1996-97, 99]: Resides in Leawood, Kan., with her husband, Drake and children Trace (31/2) and Elise (1).
+Works part-time giving private softball lessons and as a hairstylist while raising her children.

-B'Ann (Burns) Jacobs [1994-97]: Training specialist at the University of Phoenix.
-Resides in Goodyear, Ariz., with husband, John, and daughter, Taylor.
+B'Ann (Burns) Jacobs [1994-97]: Quality Assurance Analyst at the University of Phoenix.
+Resides in Goodyear, Ariz., with husband, John, and daughter, Taylor (21/2).